SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 **Special Ability: Royal Enhancement**

-*   **Cost:** The current Cost of Living - 1 in gold.
-(Minimum of 1 gold)
+*   **Cost:** The **Cost of the Living** counter reduced by 1.
 *   **Effect:**
-    *   The Grand Artificer can enhance the capabilities of any friendly Royal Guard.
+    *   The Grand Artificer can enhance the capabilities of any *other* friendly Royal Guard.
-    *   When activated, you may choose *one* of the following enhancements to apply until your next turn:
+    *   When activated, you may choose *one* of the following enhancements to apply *once* to the targeted Royal Guard:
         *   **Reinforce Armor:** Add +2 to the target's Health.
         *   **Sharpen Blades:** Add +2 to the target's Strength.
-        *   **Fortify Will:** The target can not be targeted by spells until your next turn.
+        *   **Fortify Will:** The target gains a +3 bonus to resist the effects of spells.
+    *   After using this ability, the Grand Artificer is placed on any property, acting as a defender.
     *   *The Grand Artificer is a powerful support unit, capable of significantly boosting the effectiveness of other Royal Guards.*

 > [!TIP]